K-arl-c/ts-game/README.md

 ![alt text](image.png)

-this will be useful to access everything individually as a strinG i.e - all values
+this will be useful to access everything individually as a string i.e - all values